Uquinix/uqis/meta/service-script-guide.md

   4. Nobody cares where the PID file is located, anyway.

-Since OpenRC service names must be unique, a value of
+Since UQIS service names must be unique, a value of

 ```sh
 pidfile="/var/run/${RC_SVCNAME}.pid"